Get

 dog looking out of open trunk in car barking outside over forest background

-There are a lot of ways that dogs react to being in the car, from fear to excitement.
+Dogs react to being in the car in many ways, from fear to excitement.
 Some dogs spend most of their time in the car barking incessantly, which can be extremely grating for everyone else in the car.
 There are a few reasons that dogs will bark while they’re in the car, but there are ways you can train your dog to stop barking in the car.
 Just be aware that it may take time, commitment, and a lot of work to remedy this undesirable behavior.

 The 7 Ways to Stop a Dog From Barking in the Car